swo/dbotu3/doc/source/getting-started.rst

   using ``biom convert --to-tsv``, you will need to remove the first line (i.e., ``# Constructed from biom file``).
 - A fasta file containing the sequences to be processed into OTUs.
-The sequences should *not* be aligned, but they *should* be trimmed to the same length if they are single-end reads.
-(Paired-end reads should have been merged.)
+The sequences should *not* be aligned.
+Single-end reads should be trimmed to the same length.
+Paired-end reads should be merged but not trimmed.

 .. _BIOM: http://biom-format.org/